bundlewrap/bundlewrap/docs/content/repo/nodes.py.md

 ### groups

 A list of group names this node should be added to.
+Be aware that you can also define group members at the group itself and you probably should not use both methods in parallel to avoid confusion.

 Cannot be set at group level.